 How can I arrange child maintenance?

-There are three ways to arrange child maintenance:
+The 3 ways to arrange child maintenance are:

 - a private arrangement

 Making a private arrangement

 A private arrangement is an informal agreement made between you and your child’s other parent.
 It has the advantage of being free, flexible and considers both parent’s circumstances.